 Mr. Yohai also has long represented Panasonic and certain of its subsidiaries in all manner of disputes, and is currently defending the company in a major antitrust case involving international cartel price-fixing allegations.
 He successfully defended Panasonic in antitrust litigation involving the DVD 6C patent pool, obtaining summary judgment for the company on all of the antitrust claims asserted.
 He also helped secure a total victory for Panasonic after a three-month jury trial in Louisiana state court of fraud and 15 other claims regarding pager technology; plaintiffs demanded over $750 million in damages, and following the jury’s verdict of zero liability for Panasonic, plaintiffs were awarded nothing.

 As co-head of Weil’s nationwide insurance litigation practice, Mr. Yohai has extensive experience representing some of the largest insurance and re-insurance companies in high-profile individual, class, and multi-district litigation.
 He has obtained favorable dismissals, denials of class certification, and settlements in cases for Farmers Insurance Exchange, United Healthcare, Penn Treaty American Corporation, Conseco Senior Health Insurance Company, The Travelers Insurance Company, and many others.
-In 2015, on behalf of Farmers Insurance, Mr. Yohai secured the dismissal with prejudice of an industry-wide Medicare False Claims Act complaint alleging Farmers and other defendants failed to reimburse the government for payments made to Medicare beneficiaries in accordance with the Medicare Secondary Payer Statute.
-Mr. Yohai also obtained in 2015 the dismissal of a federal antitrust action alleging that Farmers and others have engaged in anticompetitive behavior and other unlawful conduct in Florida to control and reduce what they pay Plaintiffs for automobile damage repair, labor, and material costs.
+In 2016, on behalf of Farmers Insurance, Mr. Yohai secured the dismissal with prejudice of an industry-wide Medicare False Claims Act complaint alleging Farmers and other defendants failed to reimburse the government for payments made to Medicare beneficiaries in accordance with the Medicare Secondary Payer Statute; the Second Circuit affirmed in January 2017.
+In 2015, Mr. Yohai obtained the dismissal of a federal antitrust action alleging that Farmers and others have engaged in anticompetitive behavior and other unlawful conduct in Florida to control and reduce what they pay Plaintiffs for automobile damage repair, labor, and material costs.
 In 2012 and 2013, Mr. Yohai secured several major victories for Farmers Insurance in putative class actions regarding medical payment claims under certain auto insurance policies, including the dismissal of one putative subclass and the denial of class certification in a second matter.
 Mr. Yohai also achieved a Tenth Circuit victory for Farmers in 2013 following his oral argument on issues related to time limitations in insurance policies.
 Over the course of his career, he has also served as lead counsel in several large reinsurance arbitrations in which he achieved favorable decisions.

 Among his other notable matters, Mr. Yohai has successfully defended the New York Metropolitan Transportation Authority in a challenge brought by Madison Square Garden over the rights to build the New York Sports and Convention Center on Manhattan’s West Side, and represented Westinghouse Electric Corporation in litigation regarding the supply of nuclear power steam generators to utilities around the nation.
 He also has been the lead lawyer on a number of successful appeals, including cases before the United States Courts of Appeals for the Second, Third, Fifth, Seventh and Tenth Circuits, the New York Court of Appeals, and the Supreme Courts of Illinois, Oregon and Louisiana.